gestom/GRIEF/README.md

 The project itself depends on <i>openCV</i> and it uses the <i>openCV non-free</i> packages.
 To install the openCV-nonfree, type this in terminal:

--sudo add-apt-repository --yes ppa:xqms/opencv-nonfree -sudo apt-get update
+- sudo add-apt-repository --yes ppa:xqms/opencv-nonfree
+- sudo apt-get update
--sudo apt-get install libopencv-nonfree-dev
+- sudo apt-get install libopencv-nonfree-dev
--sudo install libopencv-dev package
+- sudo install libopencv-dev package

 Moreover, it uses the <i>gnuplot</i> and <i>transfig</i> packages to draw the results.
 You can install those by: